turingschool/backend-curriculum-site/module1/projects/flashcards/iteration_1.md

 Create a `Turn` class and an accompanying test file with the following methods:

-* `initialize(string, Card)` - A turn is initialized with two arguments.
+* `initialize(string, card)` - A turn is initialized with two arguments.
 The first is a string representing a guess to a card's question.
 The second argument is a `Card` object representing the current flashcard being shown.
 * `guess` - This method returns the guess
 * `card` - This method returns the Card
 * `correct?` - This method returns a boolean indicating if the guess matched the answer on the Card.